shahdelhewehy-a11y/Meen_Ywasalny/README.md

 -This project was developed as a final university project for educational purposes.

-This project is intended for educational and academic use only.
+This project is intended for educatio